CDESmith/CKD-SVM/README.md

 ## TODO
 #### loader.py
-loadDataset - Loads dataset from .csv
+* loadDataset - Loads dataset from .csv
 #### prepare.py
-missingValuesToNan - Changes all '?' values to numpy.nan
+* missingValuesToNan - Changes all '?' values to numpy.nan
-createNominals - Creates a list of all nominal fields createNumericals - Creates a list of all numerical fields normaliseNominalData - Changes nominal texr values to numerical equivalent columnsToNumeric - Changes all fields to numeric type nanNominalToMean - Changes nominal nan's to column mean nanNumericalToMean - Changes numerical nan's to column mean
+* createNominals - Creates a list of all nominal fields
+* createNumericals - Creates a list of all numerical fields
+* normaliseNominalData - Changes nominal texr values to numerical equivalent
+* columnsToNumeric - Changes all fields to numeric type
+* nanNominalToMean - Changes nominal nan's to column mean
+* nanNumericalToMean - Changes numerical nan's to column mean
+* limitFloatingPrecision - changes types from float to int
+* prepare - runs all preparation functions
 #### check.py
-datasetShape - Checks dataset shape, as expected (400,25) but got (400,26) datasetNans - Checks all fields that contain NaN values checkNomNormalisation - Displays first five rows of dataset, to check no text values remain checkFieldTypes - To ensure changing nan values to column means runs smoothly
+* datasetShape - Checks dataset shape, as expected (400,25) but got (400,26)
+* datasetNans - Checks all fields that contain NaN values
+* checkNomNormalisation - Displays first five rows of dataset, to check no text values remain
+* checkFieldTypes - To ensure changing nan values to column means runs smoothly
 #### saver.py
 #### classifier.py
 #### messages.py